 WHAT THE HECK?

 It is almost an anachronism.
-A Tennessee movie theatre is airing the movie “Hellboy,” but so as not to offend, it has listed the flick on its marquee as “Heckboy.”
+A Tennessee movie theatre recently aired the movie “Hellboy,” but so as not to offend, it has listed the flick on its marquee as “Heckboy.”

 “Hellboy,” of course, is a 2019 American supernatural superhero film based on the Dark Horse Comics character of the same name.
 I know this because I looked it up on Wikipedia, not having any independent knowledge of who this mutt character might be.
 Heckboy looks like a Hell’s Angel who fell asleep under the summer sun having forgotten his sunblock.
 But then, the movie industry hardly has me in mind when it looks to get into consumers’ pocketbooks.
 Lucky for them.